lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_basics.md

 <br>

 * we group our tests in separate files `fileName.test.ts` called test suites
 * each test suite contains at least one test.
+* tests can be grouped to test groups
 * each test consists of three steps:

 <br>